bjhaid/lessons_learnt_from_shipping_containers/slides.md

 ### Putting docker to use

-- We heavily exploited docker's image/dockerfile inheritance. (note keep related non-moving portions in base images)
+- We heavily exploited docker's image/dockerfile inheritance.

+^ note keep related non-moving portions in base images

 ---